 Crayons, paper, notebooks, rulers, oh my!!
 Supplies are a huge part of the school day.
 That’s why it is so important to have a well-planned system for how students will manage these tools.

-Will you have table supplies or will each student keep their individual supplies?
+- Will you have table supplies, or will each student keep their supplies?

-There are many things to consider when planning how you’ll manage supplies in your classroom.
-Realistically, most students will have a set of personal supplies kept in their desk and then access to a class set of supplies that are shared by all.
+There are many things to consider when planning how to manage supplies in your classroom.
+Realistically, most students will have a set of personal supplies kept on their desks and then access to a class set of supplies shared by all.

-It is important that you establish supply rules and procedures to ensure a smooth process of using and accessing supplies.
-For example, you’ll want to decide how many pencils students will keep at their desk vs. how many you’ll store and hand out as needed.
-In case you’re wondering, 3-5 pencils typically works well for older students.
+Establish supply rules and procedures to ensure the smooth use and access of supplies.
+For example, you’ll want to decide how many pencils students will keep at their desks vs. how many you’ll store and hand out as needed.
+If you’re wondering, 3-5 pencils typically work well for older students.
 You can bump that down to 2 pencils for younger kiddos, as they tend to get lost more easily.

-Think about how you’ll manage sharpening pencils.
-Can students just walk up and sharpen their pencils or can it only be used during certain times?
+Think about classroom procedures for how you’ll manage sharpening pencils.
+Can students walk up and sharpen their pencils, or can it only be used during certain times?

 Alternatively, you might consider having pencil sharpening be a classroom job.
-In that case, as their pencils become dull, have a “dull” pencil box that they can place their old pencils in and a “sharp” pencil box where they can grab a new sharp pencil.
+In that case, as their pencils become dull, they have a “dull” pencil box in which they can place their old pencils and a “sharp” pencil box where they can grab a new sharp pencil.

-At the end of each day, your pencil sharpener can take care of the dull pencils and have them ready for the next day.
+At the end of each day, your pencil sharpener can take care of the dull pencils and prepare them for the next day.
 This prevents students from loudly sharpening their pencils during lessons and gives them quick access to sharp pencils when needed.
-Create similar procedures about the various other supplies used during the school day.
+Create similar procedures for the various other supplies used during the school day.

-Teaching students how to enter and leave your classroom for the day is an essential part of making your year successful, and you need to start students on the right track from day one.
+Teaching students how to enter and leave your classroom for the day is essential to making your year successful, and you need to start students on the right track from day one.

 After your class arrives on the first day, spend some time teaching them how they'll come into the classroom, where they'll put their things, and what they should do once they've gotten everything put away.

 Similarly, teach students how to wrap up the day.
 Be sure students understand your expectations for packing up and how the room should look when you leave for the day.
-Teach them where they'll go at dismissal.
-Doing this early in the afternoon on the first day can alleviate a lot of end-of-day stress for both you and your students.
+Teach them where they’ll go at dismissal.
+Doing this early in the afternoon on the first day can alleviate many end-of-day stress for you and your students.

-The five procedures listed above are must-teach procedures during the first week of school.
-There are likely many other procedures you’ll want to teach as well.
+The six procedures listed above are examples of important classroom routines and procedures to teach during the first week of school.
+There are likely many other classroom procedures you’ll want to teach as well.

-Create a checklist to help you stay organized and ensure that you’ve taught all the important procedures to help students achieve success in your classroom, or click the button to grab my FREE Routines & Procedures Checklist and save yourself some time.
+Create a checklist to help you stay organized and ensure you’ve taught all the important procedures to help students succeed in your classroom or click the button to grab my FREE Routines & Procedures Checklist and save yourself some time.

-Most importantly, don’t make the first day of school boring by spending hours droning on about the rules.
+Most importantly, don’t make the first day of school boring by spending hours droning on about the rules and classroom procedures.
 Prioritize procedures and spread the lessons throughout the first week of school.
-This gives students a chance to internalize these expectations and can prevent behavior issues later on.
+This allows students to internalize these expectations and prevent behavior issues later.